kylewray/snap/README.md

-nova_kobuki
+snap
 ====

-A controller node for a Kobuki, with straight-forward 'nova' and 'epic' integration.
+ A controller node for a Kobuki, with straight-forward 'nova' and 'epic' integration, making robot research a snap.

 ## Objectives
 - Provide autonomous control via service calls (e.g., for 'nova' to utilize).